tardisfromtornspace/Bridge-Commander/Documentation/Protowarp,Spore Drive,ME tech, BorgAIFix, GCNWarp&EWarpFix+Protostar+ModCrossfield README.txt

 * This mod, for the Turian vessels https://www.gamefront.com/games/bridge-commander/file/turian-frigate
 * All the dependencies for this mod + the mod: https://www.gamefront.com/games/bridge-commander/file/stbc-babylon-5-mod ** From here, HullPolarizer is the most used, but also the file "FIX-FoundationTech20050703ShipInstanceDetach.py", which solves problems related with iterating lTechs when detaching and removing from such FoundationTech list.
-* This mod, for the projectile ExtraCollisionDamageDummy and certain NanoFX 2.0 Beta fixes implemented there: https://www.gamefront.com/games/bridge-commander/file/sg1-sga-and-sgu-generic-overhaul-mod
+* This mod, for the projectile ExtraCollisionDamageDummy, scripts.Tactical.Projectiles.trails.OriBeam version >= 1.01 and certain NanoFX 2.0 Beta fixes implemented there: https://www.gamefront.com/games/bridge-commander/file/sg1-sga-and-sgu-generic-overhaul-mod

 IMPORTANT INSTALL INSTRUCTIONS: Do not copy-paste this mod's scripts/AI folder right away, first move this mod's scripts/AI folder somewhere else.
 You only have to install it if the following steps require so.
 The provided AI scripts scripts/AI/Compound/BasicAttack and BorgAttack scripts can also be found at BCC KM 2011.10 download site (https://www.bc-central.net/forums/index.php?action=downloads;sa=view;down=33).